 What are Frequent Shopper Cards?

 Frequent shopper cards are punch cards handed out to customers in the beginning of the market season.
 Customers should stop by the Information Booth on each visit to have this card punched.
-Those that shop the market frequently will receive a gift of gratitude at the end of the season.
-(Percentage of number of visits required is noted on the cards)
+Those that shop the market frequently will receive a gift of gratitude at the end of the season. (number of visits required is noted on the cards)

 What's going on at The AMP?